 A: Family involvement is essential to successful treatment outcomes.
-This includes participation in developing the treatment plan, review of the child's progress, family therapy, and discharge planning.
+This includes participation in developing the treatment plan, review of the child or youth’s progress, family therapy, and discharge planning.

 Q: What if the child is denied services by the mental health agency?

-Q: What happens if the local mental health agency and county department of human/social services are uncertain about which agency is responsible for providing services under the Act?
+Q: What happens if the local mental health agency and county department of human/social services are uncertain about which agency is responsible for providing services?

-Q: What happens next when a non-Medicaid eligible child is determined eligible by the CMHC for community based treatment?
+Q: What happens next when a child or youth is determined eligible by the Mental Health Agency for community based treatment?

-A: If appoved for community based treatment 1) the CMHC determines the financial obligation of the family (see below and “Financial Aspects”).
-2) A Plan of Care is created with the CMHC.
-3) With the aid of the CMHC the child begins services with an agency within the community.
+A: If approved for community based treatment 1) The Mental Health Agency determines the financial obligation of the family (see below).
+2) A Plan of Care is created with the Mental Health Agency.
+3) With the aid of the Mental Health Agency the child or youth begins services with treatment provider(s) within the community.

-Q: What happens next when a non-Medicaid eligible child is determined eligible by the CMHC for residential treatment?
+Q: What happens next when a child or youth is determined eligible by the Mental Health Agency for residential treatment?

-A: If approved for residential treatment: 1) the CMHC determines the financial obligation of the family (see below).
-2) A Plan of Care is created with the CMHC.
-3) The parent/guardian applies for Supplemental Security Income (SSI) for the child at the local office of the Social Security Administration (SSA).
-The CMHC can help you get in touch with that office, and provide a contact person there.
+A: If approved for residential treatment: 1) The Mental Health Agency determines the financial obligation of the family (see below).
+2) A Plan of Care is created with the Mental Health Agency.
+3) The parent/guardian applies for Supplemental Security Income (SSI) for the child or youth at the local office of the Social Security Administration (SSA).

-The CMHC can provide help in locating a residential facility in Colorado appropriate to the child's needs.
+The Mental Health Agency can provide help in locating a residential facility in Colorado appropriate to the child or youth’s needs.
 It is important that the parent/guardian be involved in this since family participation is essential to effective treatment.

 Q: What is the parent's financial obligation for services under this Act?